Working with Objects

 The app takes this object characteristic into account.
 When you add a lamp from the standard library, it automatically sticks to the ceiling or wall.
 Wardrobes are pre-programmed to snap the back side to a wall.

 The Glue By set of options in the Inspector lets you select up to three object sides that will stick to the floor, ceiling or wall.
 The left, right, front and back sides can glue to walls.
 The top side can stick to the ceiling, and the bottom side sticks to the floor.

-When the Glue By option is activated, the program may rotate an object, if it is necessary to place it parallel to the wall.
+When the Glue By option is activated, the app may rotate an object, if it is necessary to place it parallel to the wall.

 Placing an Object onto the Top of Another

 Objects like TV sets, computers, and cookware are usually located atop other objects such as tables and stands.

 Imagine that we need to place a TV set onto a stand.
 If the TV set is higher than the stand, and Glue by Bottom is activated, just move the TV set towards the stand in the 2D or 3D view.
 The TV set will automatically jump onto the stand.
 If the Glue By option is deactivated, or the TV set is lower than the stand, adjust the Elevation of the TV set manually.
 In both cases, the Elevation parameter of the TV set should be unlocked.